Your iPad Bluetooth not working is one of the most common and frustrating problems that you will experience as a regular iPad user.

 Step 2: Check to make sure that your Wi-Fi network is selected.

 Step 3: If your Wi-Fi is not connected, connect to your network by inputting your password.
-If your Wi-Fi connected, check to make sure that it says “connected”; if it is connected but does not display this option, there may be a problem with your Wi-Fi.
+If your Wi-Fi is connected, check to make sure that it says “connected”; if it is connected but does not display this option, there may be a problem with your Wi-Fi.

 Step 4: If Your Wi-Fi is not connected due to an error, follow your router troubleshooting protocol to resolve the issue, then connect your iPad to your Wi-Fi when that is done.